mrdhanz/Dragon-Nest-Mobile-Server/README.md

    - Set up the database connection with the following parameters:
      - Address: `root@127.0.0.1`
      - Password: `""` (empty password).
-     If you want to use a password for your database, you will need to update the connection parameters in all `.xml` configuration files.
+     If you want to use a password for your database, you will need to update the connection parameters in all `.xml` configuration files in /exe/conf/.
      ![MySQL Configuration](Screenshots/MySQLConfig.png)

 3. **Initialize the Database**